-A residential care home provides accommodation, meals and personal care for older people, people with disabilities, or people who are unable to manage at home, for whatever reason.
+A residential care home provides accommodation, meals and personal care for:

-The level of care varies from home to home, but the Government defines it as the kind of care you would receive from a competent and caring relative.
-This includes: help with eating, washing, bathing, dressing and toilet needs; and caring for you if you become ill.
+The type of care generally includes help with eating, washing, bathing, dressing and toilet needs, and caring for you if you become ill.
 However, residential care does not include nursing care.

 When choosing a home, it is important to make sure that you choose one that will be right for you both now and in the future.
 You can get advice and information to help you make this important decision from:

 Find a residential care home

 You can look at Care Choices or the 2019-20 Bedfordshire and Luton Directory of adult care and support services to find the care home or solution that’s best for you.